If you struggle with day-to-day fears and anxieties, there are steps you can take to help you cope.

 5. Look at the evidence

-6. Don't try to be perfect
+6. Do not try to be perfect

 7. Visualise a happy place

 Take a moment to close your eyes and imagine a place of safety and calm.
 It could be a picture of you walking on a beautiful beach or a happy memory from childhood.
-Let the positive feelings soothe you until you feel more relaxed.
+Let the positive feelings calm you until you feel more relaxed.

 8. Talk about it